5minute read•Graham Lumley• Last update September 2024

 3. Reliable and consistent power generation

 Unlike wind and solar, hydropower can provide more consistent and reliable electricity generation.
 Wind requires the wind to blow, and solar requires daylight.
-Hydroelectric dams would only be unable to generate power in extreme cases of drought.
+Hydroelectric dams would only be unable to generate power in the extreme case of a river or reservoir behind a dam drying up completely.

 4. Energy storage capabilities